HypothesisWorks/hypothesis/hypothesis-python/docs/examples.rst

 Time zone arithmetic
 --------------------

-This is an example of some tests for pytz which check that various timezone conversions behave as you would expect them to.
+This is an example of some tests for :pypi:`pytz` which check that various timezone conversions behave as you would expect them to.
 These tests should all pass, and are mostly a demonstration of some useful sorts of thing to test with Hypothesis, and how the :func:`~hypothesis.strategies.datetimes` strategy works.